zrecore/cornerstone/README.md

 npm start
 ```

-The front-end is now available at [local-cornerstone.com:4000](local-cornerstone.com:4000)
+The front-end is now available at [local.cornerstone.com:4000](local.cornerstone.com:4200)

 To build the front-end into a distributable set of files, run the following command instead:

 ```
 npm build
 ```

-### Modify features

-Updates to the core are made via push requests and releases (github).
-DO NOT modify the core directly, as changes will be overwritten by future updates!

-Instead, include your own module with appropriate event hooks.
-This allows you to override or supplement the default behaviours of your web application.